 Step 4: Value Non-Monetary Benefits

-Non-monetary benefits have real rupee value that is often ignored in CTC comparisons:
+Non-monetary benefits carry real rupee value that often gets ignored in CTC comparisons:

 | Benefit | Market Value |